openedx/edx-documentation/en_us/shared/set_up_course/planning_course_run_information/scheduling.rst

 The start and end dates you set for your course are important for prospective and current learners.
 Current learners see your course start or end date on their dashboards.
-EdX recommends that you consider your course dates carefully.
+You should consider your course dates carefully.

 ============================
 Course Start Date and Time